Cathedral of Our Lady (Antwerp): Damage and later history

-Later, when Antwerp came under Protestant administration in 1581, a number of artistic treasures were once again destroyed, removed or sold.
-The restoration of Roman Catholic authority came in 1585 with the fall of Antwerp.
+When Antwerp came under Protestant administration in 1581 a number of artistic treasures were once again destroyed, removed or sold.
+With the fall of Antwerp in 1585 Roman Catholic authority was restored.

 In 1794 the French revolutionaries who conquered the region plundered Our Lady's Cathedral and inflicted serious damage.
 Around 1798, the French administration intended to demolish the building but after each blow, the cathedral was able to recover.
 In 1816, various important works of art were returned from Paris, including three Rubens masterpieces.
 Over the course of the 19th century, the church was completely restored and refurnished.